kepstin/regainer/README.md

 $ regainer track.mp3
 ```

-or to add both track and album (aka “audiophile”) ReplayGain tags to all the
+Or you can add both track and album (aka “audiophile”) ReplayGain tags to all
-tracks in an album:
+the tracks in an album:

 ```
 $ regainer Album/*.opus